 Three-quarters of manufacturers struggle to find people with up to five years’ experience to fill skilled positions.

-According to research by MAKE, the manufacturers' industry association (formerly the Engineering Employers Federation), almost two-thirds of companies said that one of their key recruitment difficulties is that applicants lack the right technical skills.
+According to research by MAKE, the manufacturers' industry association (formerly the Engineering Employers Federation) in early 2020, almost two-thirds of companies said that one of their key recruitment difficulties is that applicants lack the right technical skills.

 So in this type of challenging environment, how do companies find new skilled talent - particularly in Hampshire, Surrey and Berkshire, where employment rates are at an all-time high?